lermanDev/petz/README.md

 - The admin panel can be accessed at http://localhost:8000/admin.
 - Add, update, or remove pet adoption listings through the CMS interface.
-- Enjoy the ease of use, thanks to htmx and TailwindCSS.
+- Enjoy the ease of use, thanks to htmx.

 ## Contributing